How did cannabis come to America?

 According to some theories, the Bering Strait may have frozen over, creating an ice bridge that ancient people from southern regions such as Africa used to cross to the New World.
 These nomadic tribes were pastoralists and many followed trade routes.
 But there were also mass migrations, often caused by natural disasters

-See also THC restaurant
+See also Is THC legal in Florida?

 The Clovis people